sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/ghettobox/variants-states.md

   alt: 'Image of the ghettobox with link',
   title: 'Ghettobox with link'
 }) }}

-* If the text contains another <sbb-link variant="inline" href="/en/design-system/legacy/components/link">link</sbb-link>, the ghettobox distinguishes between the statuses of normal and hover.{.lead}
+* If the text contains another <sbb-link variant="inline" href="/en/design-system/legacy/components/link">link</sbb-link>, the ghettobox distinguishes between the statuses of normal and hover. {.lead}
-* There is always an arrow icon at the end of the text.{.lead}
+* There is always an arrow icon at the end of the text. {.lead}
-* The entire area of the ghettobox can be clicked on and opens the link inserted (except above the X-icon).{.lead}
+* The entire area of the ghettobox can be clicked on and opens the link inserted (except above the X-icon). {.lead}

 ## Specification